franciscop/statux/README.md

 ### Reset initial state

-To reset the initial state we should first keep it separated, and then trigger a reset from the root state ([**see working codesandbox**](https://codesandbox.io/s/elastic-haslett-njqjr)):
+To reset the initial state we should first keep it separated, and then trigger a reset from the root state ([**see codesandbox**](https://codesandbox.io/s/elastic-haslett-njqjr)):

 ```js
 import React from "react";